Aleister

 he was taking classes in 1892).
 He showed immediate competence, beating the adult champion in town and even

-Eastbourne Gazette (Sutin p.33), which he often used to criticize
+editing a chess column for local newspaper, the Eastbourne Gazette (Sutin p.33), which he often used to criticize

 the Eastbourne team.
 He later joined the university chess club at Cambridge, where he beat the president in his